 Orel Hershiser used to throw a baseball about as well as anybody in the history of that game.
 He's a Gold Glove winner, Cy Young Award winner, NLCS and World Series MVP winner and is probably a future Hall of Famer.
 These days he's trying a little something different and is hoping he can catch cards in a poker game as well as he tossed that old rock around.

 The ball player-turned-TV analyst moved to Las Vegas not long ago and has been a regular at the Red Rock poker room ever since.
-He recently inked a small sponsorship deal with PokerStars and managed to get himself invited to the 2008 NBC National Heads-Up Poker Championship.
+He recently inked a small sponsorship deal with Freddy Deeb to advance to the final eight.

 PL.com chatted with the baseball legend-turned-rounder on a break today to find out his history with the game and whether he sees a future in it for himself.